The localization theorem for framed motivic spaces: Review of the Morel–Voevodsky localization theorem

 by the Cartesian square

 where $\h_S\colon \Sch_S\to \PSh(\Sch_S)$ is the Yoneda embedding.
 Explicitly:

 If $S$ is a Henselian local scheme, we have the following well-known facts: \begin{itemize} \item[(a)] If $X$ is étale over $S$, then $\h_S(X,t)(S)$ is contractible. \item[(b)] If $X$ is smooth over $S$, then $\h_S(X,t)(S)$ is connective (i.e., not empty). \end{itemize} Both assertions hold by definition of $\h_S(X,t)$ if $Z=\emptyset$.
 Otherwise, $(S,Z)$ is an affine Henselian pair where $Z$ has a unique closed point, so we can assume $X$ affine.
-Assertion (a) is then a special case of \cite[Proposition 18.5.4]{EGA4-4}, and assertion (b) is a special case of a theorem of Elkik \cite[II, Théorème]{Elkik}.
+Assertion (a) is then a special case of \cite[Proposition 18.5.4]{EGA4-4}, and assertion (b) is a special case of \cite[Théorème I.8]{Gruson}.
 For general $S$, it follows immediately that: \begin{itemize} \item[(a$'$)] If $X$ is étale over $S$, then $L_\nis\h_S(X,t)$ is contractible. \item[(b$'$)] If $X$ is smooth over $S$, then $L_\nis\h_S(X,t)$ is connective. \end{itemize} Assertion (b$'$) is an abstract version of Hensel's lemma in several variables.
 The crux of the Morel–Voevodsky localization theorem is a refinement of (b$'$) asserting that the motivic localization $\Lmot \h_S(X,t)$ is contractible.
-For completeness, we recall the proof.

 \begin{lem} Let $f\colon X\to Y$ be a morphism of locally finitely presented $S$-schemes that is étale in a neighborhood of $t(Z)$.
 Then the induced map $\h_S(X,t)\to \h_S(Y,f\circ t)$ is a Nisnevich-local isomorphism. \end{lem}